danielemonteverdi02/sql-retail-analysis/README.md

-# 📊 Retail SQL Analysis Project
+# 📊 Retail SQL Analysis

-## 📌 Project Overview
+## 📌 Overview

-This project is a SQL-based analysis of a retail database.
+This repository contains a collection of SQL exercises performed on a relational retail database.
-The goal is to explore sales performance, customer behavior, product trends, and store efficiency using relational data.

-The analysis is performed using standard SQL techniques such as **JOINs, aggregations, GROUP BY, subqueries, and Common Table Expressions (CTEs)**.
+The goal of this project is to strengthen SQL skills by working with realistic business-like data, focusing on data extraction, aggregation, and relational analysis across multiple tables.
 ---

 ## 🎯 Objectives